JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ./FinalStateHadrons test_out.dat hadron_list.dat; ./hydro_session/collect_all_results.sh run_exercise_2
 ```

-In this exercise, we use the following settings for MUSIC and run an ideal hydro evolution.
+In this exercise, we use the following settings for MUSIC and thus run an ideal hydro evolution.
 Later we will compare this evolution to the other cases with viscous effects.

 ```xml
 <MUSIC>